AWildDevAppears/structure-docs/file-system/README.md

 The web folder should be independant from anything outside of it.
-You should be able to push the contents of this folder up to the server without worrying about bringing down the server (after compile-ing all of the scss into the css folder).
+You should be able to push the contents of this folder up to the server without worrying about bringing down the server (after compiling all of the scss into the css folder).
+The directories within the web folder (css/js) should for the most part be empty.
+You can stick a .gitDontIgnore file into each directory, and just ignore the rest of the files.
+Place your unconcatenated unminified JS into it's own folder outside of the web folder.

 (this model may not work for a CMS)